os-js/manual.os-js.org/src/v3/development/README.md

 ### Replacement

-If you don't want to use and manage the libraries with `npm link` you can modify your bootstrap scripts.
+Your first option is to simply replace the `import` statements in your bootstrap scripts.

 Example: